uc-cdis/gen3.org/content/resources/user/using-api.md

 ## Queries in the Submission Portal: GraphiQL
 * * *

-Queries can directly run in the submission portal by clicking the "Query" magnifying glass or directly at: https://data.mycommons.org/graphql.
+Queries can directly run in the submission portal by clicking the "Query" magnifying glass or directly at: https://gen3.datacommons.io/query.
 The query portal has been optimized to autocomplete fields based on content, increase speed and responsiveness, and generally make it easier for Gen3 members to find information.

-> __NOTE:__ For these user guides, https://data.mycommons.org is an example URL and will not be the actual URL of the data commons.
+> __NOTE:__ For these user guides, https://gen3.datacommons.io is an example URL and can be replaced with the URL of other data commons powered by Gen3.

 ![GraphQL Query](gQL-query.gif)